longkaifang/IB-IUMAD/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 python ./tools/train_val.py --config /home/admin1/2Tsdb/lkf/uniform-3dad/IB-IUMAD/experiments/MVTec_3DAD/6_4_with_1_step/config_c12.yaml
 ```
 #### 📧 If you still have questions about the incremental setup training process, please refer to <a href="https://github.com/jqtangust/IUF">IUF</a>.

+# ⚡ Performance
+Compared with other baselines, our model achieves the best performance: